themaluxis/Jellynouncer/config/Readme.md

 # Jellynouncer Configuration Guide

-This guide covers all configuration options for Jellynouncer, a Discord notification system for Jellyfin media servers.
+This comprehensive guide covers all configuration options for Jellynouncer, a Discord webhook service for Jellyfin media server notifications.
 The configuration system supports both JSON/YAML files and environment variable overrides for flexible deployment scenarios.

 ## Table of Contents